ProcursusTeam/procursus-wiki/docs/Building-on-Linux.md

 2. Download your iOS SDK

-    Unlike other platforms, your iOS SDK on Linxu needs a bit of "surgery", since you'll need to add C++ standard libraries to it.
+    Unlike other platforms, your iOS SDK on Linux needs a bit of "surgery", since you'll need to add C++ standard libraries to it.
     Checkout the repositories below and get everything you need from them